 The "city's gates," or the "gates," refers to the public forum.
 It is the place where political and business leaders met to discuss issues, and where local court sessions were held.
 It is loosely equivalent to our city

 halls or public courts, i.e. the local government seat.
-In this verse, we learn that her husband is not only incuded, but he is set apart, or "known." he is familiar to local officials, business owners, and other respected persons of the
+In this verse, we learn that her husband is not only included, but he is set apart, or "known."
+He is familiar to local officials, business owners, and other respected persons of the

 area in which he and his family live.
 (Elders, in this verse, refer to those with wisdom and discernment who would presumably be community leaders.)